learex-zz/macOS-eGPU/README.md

 `bash <(curl -s https://raw.githubusercontent.com/learex/macOS-eGPU/newFunctionality/macOS-eGPU.sh)`
 Advanced users may want to take a look at the parameters below.

+## Example
+On an already working eGPU system you might want to execute
+`bash <(curl -s https://raw.githubusercontent.com/learex/macOS-eGPU/newFunctionality/macOS-eGPU.sh) - r`
+in order to update the installed eGPU software.

 ## External Content
 This script may use some of the following external content:
 - goalque's automate-eGPU ([Link][1])